ahanam05/ahanam05/README.md

 <h2 align="left">Hi!
-My name is Ahana and I'm a third-year Computer Science and Engineering student from India.</h2>
+My name is Ahana and I'm a final year Computer Science and Engineering student from India.</h2>

 ###